 For accommodations in this district check out these discounts and reviews here for the latest updates and prices.

 Set in the King’s garden in central Copenhagen, Rosenborg castle was built in the Dutch Renaissance style which was a predominant Danish style popular during this timeframe.
 The tall and ornate brickwork and sandstone with tall towers capped in copper details.
 The royal palace originally the summer residence until the 1710 is now mostly used as a royal museum which features the royal treasures and crowns of the monarchy along with a rich collection of artwork, paintings, parade regalia and other fine collections.
 The royal chambers, assembly halls and administrative offices are open for the public to visit along with the public gardens around the palace.

 For opening hours, tours and ticket prices for the Rosenborg Castle, you can visit their website here.
 Below is a video tour of Rosenborg castle – video credit courtesy of Rick Steves Europe.

+A food paradise and Copenhagan attraction for foodies that love local foods and specialty foods.
 Across the street from Little Copenhagen is Torvehallerne, an upscale food hall and specialty food court which caters to both local crowds and visitors.
 The market is housed in twin greenhouses with outdoor seating and shops sprinkled around the dining areas.
 It’s a very festive and color area with many food shops specializing in prepared foods, local meats, cheeses, breads and pastries, imported goods and everything delicious and foodie focused.
 The best thing is to come hungry and just explore the stalls to see what appeals to you and you just may visit Torvehallerne a second or third time.